aurangzaib-danial/notes/css/basics/relative_units.md

 These are just like ems but instead of the parent's font-size, it looks at the font-size of root element which is html element.

 ## fluid
-- If we give a child div 50% width then its width will be 50% of the width of the parent div.
+- Percentages are always relative to the parent container.
-- If its a **block element** then it will look at its parent div width.
+- If it's a **block element** then its width will be relative to its parent.
-- If its a **inline element** then it will look at the font-size of the parent div.
+- If it's an **inline element** then we can set its font-size fluid that introspects on the font-size of the parent element.
-- Always relative to the parent element.